Background Information

 4. Game Advice

 Game may also contain contaminants at levels of concern.
-NYS DOH issues advice about choosing and preparing game to eat, such as snapping turtles and wild waterfowl.
+The Department issues advice about choosing and preparing game to eat, such as snapping turtles and wild waterfowl.
 For more information about eating game please visit Advice on Eating Game.

 How We Set Advisories

-NYS DOH uses a risk management approach when deriving fish and game consumption advisories and updates its approach as new information become available.
+The New York State Department of Health uses a risk management approach when setting fish and game consumption advisories and updates its approach as new information become available.

 Various factors are considered when reviewing fish or game information for a specific waterbody, area, or region.
 These factors include but are not limited to the following:

 1. A quantitative health risk assessment, based on toxicity values (e.g., from the U.S. Environmental Protection Agency Integrated Risk Information System (IRIS) toxicity database) and representative fish consumption rates, is used to evaluate risks.
-Average contaminant levels in the fish are typically compared to contaminant-specific guidelines or standards (including US Food and Drug Administration (US FDA) marketplace standards as available1).
-See Table 1, 2, and 3 below for NYS DOH numerical guidelines for fish consumption advisory derivation for nearly all New York State waters.
+Average contaminant levels (concentrations) in the fish are typically compared to contaminant-specific guidelines or standards (including US Food and Drug Administration (US FDA) marketplace standards as available 1).
+See Table 1, 2, 3 and 4 below for the Department’s numerical guidelines for determining fish consumption advisories for nearly all New York State waters.
 Note that these guidelines are updated when new information becomes available and as emerging contaminants are assessed.

 2. Data characteristics (such as number and type of samples, species, age, length, percent lipid, sample location, etc.) are evaluated to determine whether the data are adequate to represent contaminant levels in the fish and game population of interest.
 For example:

 1. Because of specific characteristics (e.g., fat content, food chain position, etc.), certain fish species tend to accumulate higher levels of chemical contaminants than other fish species.
 It is common for different fish species from the same waterbody to have 10-fold differences in contaminant levels.
-By issuing species-specific advisories, NYS DOH helps anglers identify which fish species are better choices to eat.
-(Note: for some waters, fish contaminant levels are so high and the contamination is so pervasive that NYS DOH recommends avoiding eating all species.)
+By issuing species-specific advisories, the Department helps anglers identify which fish species are better choices to eat.
+(Note: for some waters, fish contaminant levels are so high, and the contamination is so pervasive, that the Department recommends avoiding eating all species.)

 2. For most contaminants, larger (older) fish are more contaminated than smaller (younger) fish of the same species.
 In some cases, enough information is available to issue advisories based on the length of the fish to identify better choices to eat.

-4. Populations at greater potential risk are considered, recognizing that health risks may be greater for the sensitive populations (people who may bear children under 50, infants, and young children under age 15) than for the general population (people beyond their childbearing years and those who do not bear children).
+4. Populations at greater potential risk are considered, recognizing that health risks may be greater for the sensitive populations (people who may become pregnant (under 50), infants, and young children under age 15) than for the general population (everyone else).
 Many chemicals that accumulate in fish and game may have a greater effect on developing organs in a young child and in a developing fetus than in an adult.
-Some of these chemicals also build up in women’s bodies and can be passed on to infants in mother’s milk.
+Some of these chemicals also build up in women’s bodies and can be passed on to infants in breastmilk.

 5. The balance between the benefits of fishing and fish consumption versus risks of contaminant exposure are considered, bearing in mind that this balance may be different for at-risk populations versus the general population.

 6. Creating advice that is appropriate, concise, and easy to understand and remember is an important factor.
-For example: NYS DOH uses three basic meal categories (4 meals/month, 1 meal/month, and DON’T EAT); and a meal size of one-half pound.
-By stating the assumed meal size, NYS DOH gives people the option to adjust their fish consumption accordingly (e.g., they could eat 2 one-quarter pound meals instead of 1 one-half pound meal when following an advisory).
+For example: the Department uses three basic meal categories (4 meals/month, 1 meal/month, and DON’T EAT); and a meal size of one-half pound.
+Stating the assumed meal size gives people the option to adjust their fish consumption accordingly (e.g., they could eat 2 one-quarter pound meals instead of 1 one-half pound meal when following an advisory).

-7. Consideration is also given as to whether a water will be undergoing a change that may affect fish contaminant levels, such as sediment dredging or other contaminated-site remediation.
+7. Whether a waterbody will be undergoing a change that may affect fish contaminant levels, such as sediment dredging or other contaminated-site remediation, is also considered.

-Among the important factors considered in the development of fish consumption advisories is the comparison of measured fish contaminant concentrations with numerical guidelines.
-NYS DOH has used guidelines for PCBs, mercury and other contaminants informed by human health risk, standards and guidelines from other authoritative bodies, and considered how these guidelines fit the different fish meal frequencies (Table 1).
-These categories (see (f) above) consider ease of communication and public understanding.
-Guidelines are updated when new information becomes available or new contaminants are found.
+Among the important factors considered in the development of fish consumption advisories is the comparison of measured fish contaminant levels with numerical guidelines.
+The New York State Department of Health uses guidelines for PCBs, mercury, PFOS and other contaminants informed by estimates of human health risk, standards and guidelines from other authoritative bodies, and whether these guidelines fit standard fish meal frequency categories communicated by the Department (Tables 1, 2, 3 and 4) 2.
+These categories (see (f) above) consider ease of communication for improved public understanding.
+Guidelines may be updated when new information becomes available or new contaminants are found.

 PCB concentration range (ppm) Advisory